Short Guide To Investing During A Recession

 Are We Headed For A Recession?

 With so much going on around the world recently, we can expect many countries to be moving towards a possible recession.
-In the 28 June 2022 speech by Deputy Prime Minister and Minister for Finance Lawrence Wong, he mentioned that there could be “a recession – if not stagflation”.
 Many are looking to the past recessions for insights, but the current crisis we’re facing is very different from the 2020 recession or the 2008 global financial crisis.

 A glimmer of hope

-Despite the current economic challenges, the economic downturn may or may not be worse than the 2020 recession as the Ministry of Trade and Industry (MTI) forecast released on 25 May 2022 indicated that Singapore's GDP has been maintained at 3% to 5% and there's a likely growth at the end of this year.
+Despite the current economic challenges, the economic downturn may or may not be worse than the 2020 recession as the MAS forecast released on 12 April 2024 indicated that Singapore's GDP is likely to experience improvement in growth of about 1% to 3%.

 This is a more hopeful situation for us (including investors) as compared to 2020 when there was a 3% drop in the global gross domestic product (GDP), much greater than the 0.1 contraction in 2008.